EthanCTP/Constitution/Club Constitution.md

   * Required to create meeting agendas 24 hours in advance of meeting
   * In charge of psychological safety (by working with the other team leaders, mentors, and members)
 * Project Manager
-  * PMs main responsibility is managing the construction of the robot during build season by keeping track of the tasks and timelines and preparing for it ahead of time.
-They communicate directly with the engineering leads (aka the people managers) not with the individual members of their departments.
-Off season, the PM becomes a “consultant” who is only responsible for managing a project if requested by another lead/people manager.
+  * Manages the construction of the robot during build season by keeping track of the tasks and timelines and preparing for it ahead of time
-  * PM is held responsible for using some type of PM system that is accessible to the entire team digitally all the time and displayed if needed during work meetings.
-Project manager would be responsible for helping the department leads set up ad hoc groups (not assigning people to them or helping them, but keeping track of the progress of those working groups and helping department leads know what pieces of a project should be broken into ad hoc groups) → PM holds accountable the working groups/ad hoc groups for delivering their projects (ie interdepartmental groups working on pieces of a project).
-Additionally they would be responsible for advising working groups (working on projects nobody has asked the PM to manage themselves) on how to PM their project.
+  * Communicate directly with the engineering leads, not with the individual members of their departments
+  * Off season, the PM is only responsible for managing a project if requested by another lead/people manager
+  * PM is held responsible for using a Project Management system that is accessible to the entire team digitally and displayed if needed during work meetings
+  * Responsible for assisting the department leads in setting up ad hoc groups within their departments
+  * PM holds accountable the working groups/ad hoc groups for delivering their projects
+  * Responsible for advising working groups on how to PM their project.
   * Manages daily list of tasks for projects assigned to them (displays and allows sign-ups)
   * Must hold status updates at a minimum 1 per week during a project managed by them
 * Communications Lead